 Optional step: Set a time and days during which this command will work.
 If you leave this blank it will work at all times.
 We purposely left this blank.

-Under 'My Assistant should...' tap Add action.
+Under 'My Assistant will...' tap Add action.
 You can enter here any command that you know works with Google Assistant.

 I've entered "Turn on smart plug", which is a D-Link smart plug I have already configured through the Google Home app.
 To this smart plug I will connect my Christmas lights, marching band and any other festive electrical decorations I can source.
 Click Add to finish.